Book Launch 15 October: Prussia at Crossroads: State, Society and Monarchy in Crisis

-On October 14 and 15, a major double book launch will take place in Utrecht, entitled “Prussia at Crossroads: State, Society and Monarchy in Crisis.”
-Sir Christopher Clark (Cambridge), Susanne Bauer (BBAW), Jan Markert (Trier), and myself will present their new books on this topic.
+On October 15, a major book launch will take place in Utrecht, entitled “Prussia at Crossroads: State, Society and Monarchy in Crisis.”
+Sir Christopher Clark (Cambridge), Susanne Bauer (BBAW), Jan Markert (Trier), and Frank Sterkenburgh (Utrecht) will present their new books on this topic.
 James Kennedy and Beatrice de Graaf (both Utrecht) will moderate and commentate.

 Prussia in the nineteenth century was a state and society perpetually on the verge of crisis.
 It was victorious in the Napoleonic Wars but could not undo the consequences of the upheaval of the preceding three decades.
 Instead, what followed was a state constantly concerned about the return of revolutionary fervour or renewed attempts at uprooting the social order and its institutions.
 Religious beliefs and new political ideologies were seen to challenge the authority of the state and its key actors.
 Conversely, as Prussian society transformed socially, economically, culturally, and technologically, more groups sought access to the political process and asserted themselves in an expanding political sphere.
 How, then, did Prussian authorities respond to anything they saw as a threat to their positions and powers?